UchidaMizuki/jpgrid/README.en.md

 library(ggplot2)
 ```

-### Generation of regional mesh codes from character strings or numbers
+### Generation of Grid Square Codes from character strings or numbers

 Use functions such as `grid_80km()`, `grid_auto()`, etc. to generate
-regional mesh codes from strings or numbers.
+Grid Square Codes from strings or numbers.

 -   The `grid_auto()` function automatically determines the mesh size.
 -   The default (`strict = TRUE`) requires the mesh codes to have a